Steve-Bulgin/PROG3210_Project/README.md

     - [x] Base news reader
     - [x] Switch feeds
     - [x] Multiple feeds
-    - [ ] Date/Time parsing for different formats off the feeds
+    - [x] Date/Time parsing for different formats off the feeds
+    - [x] Parse date out in the Main activity
+    - [ ] **The description for the CBC isn't being parsed out and the has some extra xml that gets passed in with the description to clear up**
     - [x] Add click events and item views to the news items
     - [x] Add border and margin between news items
     - [x] Fix styles in listview
     - [x] Toss to item activity
-- [ ] Set Item activity to display info
+- [x] Set Item activity to display info
 - [ ] Notifications
 - [x] Shared Prefrences (Only the CNN switch is set up with a toast to show it's state in both the main and the settings, but they all work and retain their values)
 - [x] Settings Switches
 - [ ] Fill out the about page with anything

 I've jimmed in Murach newsreader code just to see it work.